adeira/universe/src/packages/babel-preset-kiwicom/README.md

 - transforms `invariant` from `@kiwicom/js`
 - transforms `warning` from `@kiwicom/js`

-_(more features will follow in future versions as needed)_

 This preset uses `env` preset behind the scenes which means it transpiles JS to the current Node.js version you are running.
 Therefore it's recommended to do the transpilation in your Docker container that is identical to your production version.
 You can also choose Flow as a transpilation target (see bellow).
 This mode adds these features:

 - declares `__DEV__` expression when used